ionic-team/ionic-docs/docs/react/quickstart.md

 ## Build a Native App

 We now have the basics of an Ionic React app down, including some UI components and navigation.
 The great thing about Ionic’s components is that they work anywhere, including iOS, Android, and PWAs.
-To deploy to mobile, desktop, and beyond, we use Ionic’s cross-platform app runtime [Capacitor](https://capacitorjs.com).
+To deploy to mobile and beyond, we use Ionic’s cross-platform app runtime [Capacitor](https://capacitorjs.com).
 It provides a consistent, web-focused set of APIs that enable an app to stay as close to web-standards as possible while accessing rich native device features on platforms that support them.

 Adding native functionality is easy.
 First, add Capacitor to your project: